friendly-bits/geoip-shell/README.md

 (if specifying multiple countries, use double quotes)
 </details>

-- **NOTE**: If your distro (or you) have enabled automatic nftables persistence, you can disable the built-in cron-based persistence feature by adding the `-n` (for no-persistence) option when running the -install script.
+- **NOTE**: If your distro (or you) have enabled automatic nftables rules persistence, you can disable the built-in cron-based persistence feature by adding the `-n` (for no-persistence) option when running the -install script.

+**5)** The `-install.sh` script will ask you several questions to gather data required for correct installation, then initiate download and application of the ip lists.
+If you are not sure how to answer some of them, read [INSTALLATION-FAQ.md](/INSTALLATION-FAQ.md).

 **6)** That's it!
 By default, ip lists will be updated daily at 4am local time (4 o'clock at night) - you can verify that automatic updates work by running `cat /var/log/syslog | grep geoip-shell` on the next day (change syslog path if necessary, according to the location assigned by your distro).